hotosm/tracing-guides/_posts/tips/01-01-0100-CanaanRoads.md

 tags: [Canaan, iD, roads]
 ---

-First we trace them, then we classify them.
-The whole process looks like this:
+The whole process of creating a road looks is captured in the GIF to the left.
+Click on the image for a larger version of the image.